Ms Christina Weise

 Ms Kristen Hooper

 Kristen joined Research Manitoba in August 2008 as an administrative assistant.
-However, over the years her role has evolved into communications and administration.
+However, over the years her role has evolved into communications for the organization.
 In her role as Communications Officer, Kristen is responsible for Research Manitoba’s communication activities, including media and stakeholder relations, competition communications, producing promotional materials and maintaining the organization’s web presence.
-She also provides administrative support to the Executive Director.
 Kristen graduated from the University of Winnipeg with a Public Relations diploma in the October of 2012.
 She also has a Bachelor of Arts degree with a major in Psychology from the University of Winnipeg.
 In addition, she has recently completed a certificate in Social Media Engagement from Brandon University's Rural Development Institute.

 Ms Lesley McKenzie